Online Conformal Probabilistic Numerics via Adaptive Edge-Cloud Offloading: Setting and Problem Formulation

 This solution is supposed to exist and to be unique, requiring matrix $A_t$ to be invertible.
 Problems of this type are common in a wide variety of applications, such as convex optimization using Newton's method requiring Hessian matrix inversion \citep{boyd2004convex}, Kalman filtering for state estimation \citep{Kalman_application}, and partial differential equations in computational fluid dynamics via Galerkin’s method \citep{PDE_application}.

 At each round $t$, the edge has available a computing budget $I_t$.
-Accounting for this limited budget, the edge device employs PLS to obtain an uncertainty set $\mathcal{C}_t$ for the true solution (\ref{eq:linear_system}) \citep{cockayne2019bayesian,bartels2019probabilistic,wenger2020probabilistic}.
+Accounting for this limited budget, the edge device employs PLS to obtain an HPD set $\mathcal{C}_t$ for the true solution (\ref{eq:linear_system}) \citep{cockayne2019bayesian,bartels2019probabilistic,wenger2020probabilistic}.
 This set is returned to the user in response to its query.
-Thanks to processing at the edge, the uses' requests experience low latency (see \cref{fig:time_step}).
+Thanks to processing at the edge, the user's requests experience low latency (see \cref{fig:time_step}).